Hyphaed/greenboost/README.md

 Intercepts CUDA calls.
 Small allocations pass through to the NVIDIA driver.
 Large ones that overflow T1 VRAM are redirected to T2 DDR via the kernel module.
 A phase detector (`INIT → MODEL_LOAD → INFERENCE → STEADY`) automatically classifies large allocations as KV cache during inference and keeps them in T1 at full GPU bandwidth.
+T3 local NVMe acts as a fallback memory tier, loading there the layers that do not fit on T1+T2, yet is far slower and greenboost avoid its use.

 **`libVkLayer_greenboost.so`**, the Vulkan layer.
 Reports the inflated T1+T2 VRAM total to Vulkan games and routes overflow allocations to T2 DDR via DMA-BUF when T1 is full.